afnog/sse/virtualization/presentation.md

 * Do not install updates yet!
 * Normally would use the server edition and drive from command line
-* In a virtual machine, the GUI makes it easier to manage
+* In a virtual machine, the GUI makes it easier to manage (until SSH is up)

 ---
 ## Enable cache